rocajuanma/go-img-resize-upload/README.md

 # go-img-resize-upload
 Golang HTTP Service to download an image, resize it and upload it to an S3 Amazon Bucket.
 Possibility to redirect to newly resized and uploaded image.
+Please see Flow below.
 A work in progress.

 # Usage
 1. Replace the S3 Bucket information